fomo-ash/CoDNA/README.md

-# 🧬 CodeDNA
+# 🧬 CoDNA

 > Every codebase has a DNA.
 We help you decode it.

 ## Overview

-CodeDNA is an AI-powered software intelligence platform that enables developers to understand complex codebases by analyzing source code, commit history, pull requests, issues, and documentation.
+CoDNA is an AI-powered software intelligence platform that enables developers to understand complex codebases by analyzing source code, commit history, pull requests, issues, and documentation.

-Instead of simply answering *what* the code does, CodeDNA explains *why* it exists.
+Instead of simply answering *what* the code does, CoDNA explains *why* it exists.

 ## Current Progress